 Of them, 28,924 were women.
 As far as age, the majority were under 20 years old.
 In the average case, the person was later found to have returned home or committed suicide.
 Even so, about 1,400 cases remain unsolved.

-Like host club employee Masamichi Tsuchida, who disappeared from his home in 2010 and was later found to have been murdered, some who go unaccounted for work in the adult-entertainment trade.
+Some work in the adult-entertainment trade.
+That was the case for host club employee Masamichi Tsuchida, who disappeared from his home in 2010 and was later found to have been murdered.
 In attempting to understand why, the tabloid speaks with fuzoku writer Kazuo Kajiyama.

 As far as a kyaba-jo (hostess) or fuzoku-jo (sex-club worker), the main reason is debts owed to host clubs, says the writer.